nmdevelops/pingPong/README.md

 * _Enter a number in the input field_
 * _Marvel at the complexity_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+_It's a webpage, the user interface is limited to entering numbers and seeing them output with string substitutions per the aforementioned behaviors._

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_There are no known bugs._

 ## Support and contact details

-_Please email {support} if you run into any issues or have questions, ideas or concerns.
-We encourage you to contact us with suggestions or contributions to the code._
+_Please email nm.develops@gmail.com if you run into any issues or have questions, ideas or concerns.
+I encourage you to contact me with suggestions or contributions to the code._

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+*_Bootstrap_
+*_javaScript_
+*_jQuery_

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+*This software is licensed under the MIT license.*

-Copyright (c) 2017 **_{List of contributors or company name}_**
+Copyright (c) 2017 **_Nathan E. M. Mayer_**